namgaytobden/Tmail/README.md

 ## Script Overview

-This script demonstrates how an email is sent by using MailEase Action:
+This script demonstrates how an email is sent by using Tmail Action:

 1. **Fetching Configuration Details**: The script retrieves email configuration details from environment variables.
 2. **Configuring `.muttrc`**: It sets up the `.muttrc` configuration file with the provided email settings, including sender details and SMTP server configuration.